kiramclean/notes/talks/software_for_the_internet.md

 "Got message: 'a message for you' from #PID<0.108.0>"
 ```

-^ It's "best practice" in OO to communicate only by sending messages, but it's easy to be undisciplined and reach into other objects to access data that you shouldn't be accessing.
+^ - It's "best practice" in OO to communicate only by sending messages, but it's easy to be undisciplined and reach into other objects to access data that you shouldn't be accessing.

-^ You send a message to a known `pid` with `send`.
-Messages are also location transparent, so the `pid` can be on another node.
+^ - You send a message to a known `pid` with `send`.
+Messages are also "location transparent", so the `pid` can be on another node.

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---